surajdwivedi0307/GenAI-LLMs/README.md

 # GenAI_LLM
-The notebooks for the GenAI and LLM Course
+The notebooks for the GenAI and LLM